 What Are Pre-Approval Letter And Importance Solid Pre-Approval Letter

-The pre-approval letter will state whether the home buyer has been pre-approved for a conventional loan or other mortgage loan program such as FHA, VA, USDA, or Jumbo Mortgage.
-Most home sellers real estate agents will not show a home if the potential home buyer cannot present a pre-approval letter.
-Some real estate agent want to verify the pre-approval letter and calls the home buyer’s loan officer to confirm the pre-approval letter and to question the loan officer on how the home buyer was pre-approved.
+The pre-approval letter will state whether the home buyer has been pre-approved for a conventional loan or other mortgage loan programs such as FHA, VA, USDA, or Jumbo Mortgage.
+Most home sellers’ real estate agents will not show a home if the potential home buyer cannot present a pre-approval letter.
+Some real estate agent wants to verify the pre-approval letter.
+They often contact the home buyer’s loan officer to confirm the pre-approval letter.
+They often question the loan officer on how the home buyer was pre-approved.

 How Do Lenders Pre-Approve Home Buyers?

 Every mortgage lender has different ways of pre-approving a home buyer.
 Almost all lenders will require mortgage borrowers to complete a 1003 mortgage application.
 The mortgage application can be completed online or the mortgage loan originator can take the application over the phone.
 The initial application does not have to be signed.
 The loan originator will then ask borrowers questions pertaining to income, liability, and assets.
 Once the loan originator takes the application and is done questioning the potential home buyer, he or she will run credit.

 Importance Of Making Sure The Credit Report Has No Credit Disputes